 NATIONAL VICE PRESIDENT

-A member of the U.S. Marine Corps from 1981 to 1985, Albertson served as a weather observer and assistant forecaster attached to Marine Aircraft Group 31 in Beaufort, South Carolina.
+A member of the U.S. Marine Corps from 1981 to 1985, Albertson served as a weather observer and assistant forecaster attached to Marine Aircraft Group 31 in Beaufort, SC.
 He sustained a T-7 complete spinal cord injury in 1994.

-Although told he would never sit up on his own due to his injury, Albertson worked at Kimball International in procurement for 19 years and went on to own and operate an Allstate Insurance agency.
-In 2008, Albertson signed up to participate in a government clinical trial for a walking with functional electrical stimulation study at the Cleveland VA Medical Center.
-At the Cleveland VAMC, Albertson found out about PVA, the veteran benefits that the organization could help him receive and adaptive sports.
+Although told he would never sit up on his own due to his injury, he worked at Kimball International in procurement for 19 years and went on to own and operate an Allstate Agency.
+In 2008, Albertson signed up to participate in a government clinical trial online for a walking with functional electrical stimulation study at the Cleveland VA Medical Center.
+At the Cleveland VAMC, Albertson found out about PVA, the veteran benefits that the organization could help him receive, and adaptive sports.
 It was a life-changing moment for Albertson, and he began working to help veterans with PVA.

-Albertson has served PVA nationally as chairman of the Awards and Spouses Committees, vice president of the Admin and Resolution Committee, and chairman of the Field Advisory Committee overseeing the VA hospital site visits.
+Albertson has served PVA National as Chairman of the Awards and Spouses Committees, Vice-president of the Admin and Resolution Committee, and Chairman of the Field Advisory Committee overseeing the VA Hospital Site visits.

-Albertson is on the board of Battle Buddy 3 Gun and has served on the board of directors with the local National Wild Turkey Federation chapter and Lifewaters.org.
-He is also a certified advanced scuba diver and is a member of the Paralyzed and Disabled Scuba Diving Organization and the Wounded Veterans in Parks (WVIP) program.
+Albertson is on the board of Battle Buddy 3 Gun, and has served on the board of directors with the local National Wild Turkey Federation Chapter and with Lifewaters.org.
+He is also a certified advanced scuba diver and is a member of the Paralyzed and Disabled Scuba Diving Organization, and the Wounded Veterans in Parks (WVIP) program.

-On December 7, 2018, Albertson experienced a momentous day when he took part in a dive at the USS Arizona Memorial at Pearl Harbor to finish testing several oil-resistant materials for future research, as part of the Pearl Harbor WVIP program.
-While there, he met members of the band The Eagles.
-The Eagles played a tribute video to the paralyzed veterans diving in Pearl Harbor at their concert that night in Honolulu.
+On December 7, 2018, Albertson experienced a momentous day in his life when he took part in a dive at the USS Arizona Memorial at Pearl Harbor to finish testing several oil-resistant materials for future research, as part of the Pearl Harbor WVIP program.
+While there he met members of the Eagles’ band.
+The Eagles played a tribute video to the Paralyzed Veterans diving in Pearl Harbor at their concert that night in Honolulu.

 In addition to scuba diving, Albertson is a class II athlete and has earned 32 medals at eight National Veterans Wheelchair Games.
-His awarded sports include trapshooting, softball, boccia ball, archery, swimming and billiards.
+The sports he received medals for include trapshooting, softball, boccia ball, archery, swimming and billiards.

-Albertson and his wife, Jill, currently reside in Campbellsburg, Indiana, where he is a member of the local First Baptist Church.
-They have four children, two boys and two girls.
-One daughter is currently serving in the U.S. Navy Reserves as a lieutenant, and her husband is serving on active duty as a lieutenant commander.
+Albertson and his wife, Jill, currently reside in Campbellsburg, IN, where he is a member of the local First Baptist Church.
+They have four children, 2 boys and 2 girls, all thriving college graduates.
+One daughter is a Navy Lieutenant, and her husband is a Navy Commander.